 Where: Great Ocean Road

-Distance: 98.3km
+Hike Distance: 98.3km

-Time: 6-8 days
+Hike Duration: 6-8 days

 It’s no secret that the Great Ocean Road is heavily congested and filled with tourist buses.
 So why not lace up your boots, and get to know this iconic coastline on your own two feet without having to deal with the crowds?
+If you’re anything like Explorer Zoe, you might learn a thing or two along the way.

 The Great Ocean Walk will not only take you past the most notable attractions along the road but it’ll take you along kilometres of untouched beaches and through remnant rainforest inaccessible by vehicles.
 And it all wraps up right by the Twelve Apostles!
 There’s no better way to explore this region, and in the company of some good friends, this is indeed a top Victorian multi-day hike.